MatthewMerrill/HIHI/README.md

 HIHI
 ----

-Pronounced "hi-hi" like "he he".
+Pronounced "hi-hi" like "high high".

 *HIHI Is HIPL's Interpreter*